oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 A PINGRESP Packet is sent by the Server to the Client in response to a PINGREQ packet.
 It indicates that the Server is alive.

 This Packet is used in Keep Alive processing.
-Refer to [[3.1.6 Keep Alive]](#keep-alive) for more details.
+Refer to [3.1.6 Keep Alive](#keep-alive) for more details.

 A PINGRESP packet is also sent by the Server to inform a Client in the Awake state that it has no more buffered packets for that Client.
-See [[4.14.2 Sleeping Clients]](#sleeping-clients) for more information about sleeping Clients.
+See [4.14.2 Sleeping Clients](#sleeping-clients) for more information about sleeping Clients.

 ### 3.12.1 PINGRESP Header <a id='pingresp-header'></a>

 The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
-Refer to [2.1](#structure-of-an-mqtt-sn-control-packet) "Structure of an MQTT-SN Control Packet" for a detailed description.
+Refer to [2.1 Structure of an MQTT-SN Control Packet](#structure-of-an-mqtt-sn-control-packet) for a detailed description.

 ### 3.12.2 Packet Identifier <a id='ppres-packet-identifier'></a>